simonmysun/blog/_drafts/2024-01-20-docker-with-wireguard.md

 PreDown = iptables -t nat -D POSTROUTING -o wg+ -j MASQUERADE
 ```

-TUNA group members suggested using ctstate ESTABLISHED or ctstate NEW can avoid the concern of whether I should add rules for both directions, and also suggested using nftables.
+TUNA group members suggested adding ctstate ESTABLISHED or NEW can avoid the concern of whether I should add rules for both directions and also suggested using nftables.
 Will consider it later.

 Now we can access the Wireguard peers from the Prometheus container.

+## Misc
-## Let exporters listen to the subnet
+### Let exporters listen to the subnet

 The exporters on the instances other than the one Prometheus itself running on are now listening to `0.0.0.0:PORT`.
 I don't want them to be exposed to all the networks, so I change it to its IP in the Wireguard network: `10.13.13.X:PORT`.
 For exporters running in docker, it can be done during port binding: `10.13.13.X:PORT:PORT`.
 Now they are not accessible outside the Wireguard network.

-## Start Docker daemon and Prometheus after Wireguard
+### Start Docker daemon and Prometheus after Wireguard

 However, the exporter containers or services failed to start every time I rebooted.
 This was because they were started before the Wireguard network was ready.

-To ensure exporters start after the Wireguard network is ready, I edited the systemd unit file of e.g. docker daemon, adding `After=wg-quick@wg0.service` under `[Unit]` section.
+To ensure exporters start after the Wireguard network is ready, I edited the systemd unit of e.g. docker daemon, adding `After=wg-quick@wg0.service` under `[Unit]` section.

 ## Results